siddhantprateek/siddhantprateek/README.md

 <!-- Language and Tools -->
 ### Languages and Tools 🛠️

-Languages and tools i know, the list is quiet long.
+Languages and tools i know, the list is quite long.
 I ran of out of skills on Linkedin.
 You need check my resume for that.

 #### Do you Love Reading, Checkout my Blogs 🔖